 How can I adjust the flow for using materials with different viscosity?

 Distribution ports can be increased with a drill bit.
 It is best to open the holes in increments of 1/16 at a time and usually only the center most holes.

 How do I know what size spreader to use?

-The 14?
-Singlewide is best for roofs under 100 squares and in cut up areas with penetrations.
-The 27?
-Doublewide is a good balance of maneuverability and productivity.
-Ususally used on projects from 50 squares to 500 squares.
-The 40?
-Superwide Tank Spreader offers unmatched productivity.
-As the operator walks along a 40?
-(1 Meter) swath of material is applied.
+The 14" Singlewide is best for roofs under 100 squares and in cut up areas with penetrations.
+The 27" Doublewide is a good balance of maneuverability and productivity.
+Usually used on projects from 50 squares to 500 squares.
+The 40" Superwide Tank Spreader offers unmatched productivity, as the operator walks along a 40" (1 Meter) swath of material.

 Why are the wheels covered in tape?